Personal Injury Lawyer

 What case was your most gratifying win?

-Asked by SherryLee over 12 years ago
+Asked by SherryLee almost 13 years ago

 My most gratifying win was a case I tried about a year ago in Brooklyn.
 My client was acting as a good Samaritan and was injured while helping a potential rape victim.
 He was driving his vehicle when he heard a group of teenagers crying for help.
 Apparently one of their friends, a 17-year-old girl, was accosted by a cab driver who then attempted to rape her in the back of his cab.
 After hearing the cries for help, my client then took off after the cab in his car and eventually caught up to the cab.
 He blocked him in and the cab driver continued to proceed and struck my client's car.
 My client still proceeded to chase after him and eventually the police apprehended the cab driver, who eventually pled guilty and was deported back to his country.
 In the accident, my client tore his rotator cuff and had to have surgery.
 The jury awarded him $300,000.
 I felt very satisfied knowing the money was going to such a good guy.